morganstanley/modern-cpp-kafka/doc/GoodPracticesToUseKafkaProducer.md

 If we want to achieve high performance/availability, here're some rules of thumb.

-## Use a `KafkaAsyncProducer` for better throughput
+## Avoid using `syncSend` for better throughput

-You should not use a `KafkaSyncProducer` if you want to get a high throughput.
-The `Sync` means the `send` operation is a synchronous operation, and would not go on until the `acks` are received.
+You should never call `syncSend` if you want to get a high throughput.
+The `syncSend` is a synchronous operation, and would not go on until the `acks` are received.

 ## The `message.max.bytes` must be consistent with Kafka servers' setting

 * Default value: 1000,000

 * The default setting for brokers is `message.max.bytes = 1000012`, and do MAKE SURE the client side setting no larger than it.
 Otherwise, it might construct a MessageSet which would be rejected (error: INVALID_MESSAGE_SIZE) by brokers.

-## In most cases, the default value for `linger.ms` is good enough

-* It means the delay in milliseconds to wait for messages in the producer queue to accumulate before constructing MessageSets to transmit to brokers.

-    1. For a `KafkaSyncProducer`, it sends the messages one by one (after `acks` response received), thus it could use `linger.ms=0` (as default) to eliminate the unnecessary waiting time.

-    2. For a `KafkaAsyncProduer`, a larger `linger.ms` could be used to accumulate messages for MessageSets to improve the performance -- it should be the result of balancing between throughput and latency.

 ## Calculate `batch.num.messages` with the average message size